hapax/hapax.github.io/assets/simple-physics.md

 The *dimension* of the measurement is not the number, but the *physical property* of a system probed by the measurement.
-If we compare the width of the pumpkin to a ruler, for instance, the dimension of that measurement is *length*.
+If we compare the width of the pumpkin to a ruler, for instance, the dimension is the *length*.

-Length ($L$) is one of the basic dimensions we can use to build other dimensions out of.
+Length ($L$) is one of the basic dimensions we can use to build other dimensions.
 The two other basic dimensions are *time* ($T$) and *mass* ($M$).
-In general, we apply brackets $[\cdot]$ to a measurement to extract the dimension:
+In general, we apply brackets $[\cdot]$ to a measurement to extract the dimension, for instance

 $$
 [1 \text{ cm}] = L, \quad [4 \text{ hours}] = T, \quad [400 \text{ lb}] = M.
 $$

 We throw away the number out front and focus on the unit, asking: what aspect of the system does it measure?
+Centimetres measure length, hours measure time, and pounds measure mass.

 Other dimensions can be built from these basic dimensions, using simple algebraic rules.